OlhaSvezhentseva/python-label_processing/README.rst

 - evaluation:

    * evaluation_classifier.py
-      This script is designed for evaluating the accuracy of of the Tensorflow classifier.
+      This script is designed for evaluating the accuracy of of the TensorFlow classifier.
       It performs accuracy assessment and generates confusion matrices for a set of predictions.
 The script reads an input CSV file containing both predicted (pred) and ground truth (gt) labels, calculates accuracy scores, and produces confusion matrices.
       It allows for customizable output directory specification and provides a concise help message for command-line usage.
       Executes the `accuracy_classifier.py` module.